Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

 title: Coin Counting with the JeVois in Python
 ---

 This tutorial will help explain how to identify U.S. coins from a video stream with Python and OpenCV, like in the video below.
+I found the exercise of identifying U.S. coins to be a good introduction to some of the basic functions in OpenCV and some important computer vision algorithms.
+The final code uses blob detection, but we'll explore other algorithms such as Hough Circles and the Watershed algorithm along the way.
+While this post explains how to use OpenCV with the [JeVois](http://jevois.org/), a smart machine vision camera, you can use any video stream you can extract images from.
+At the very least, you'll need to have OpenCV, numpy, and an image of some coins.

 <div align="center">
   <a href="https://www.youtube.com/watch?v=R4LO0sgfBmU"><img src="https://img.youtube.com/vi/R4LO0sgfBmU/0.jpg" ></a>
 	<div align = "center"><figcaption>Click image to watch video</figcaption></div>
 </div>

-I found the exercise of identifying U.S. coins to be a good introduction to some of the basic functions in OpenCV and some important computer vision algorithms.
-The final code uses blob detection, but we'll explore other algorithms such as Hough Circles and the Watershed algorithm along the way.
-While this post explains how to use OpenCV with the [JeVois](http://jevois.org/), a smart machine vision camera, you can use any video stream you can extract images from.
-At the very least, you'll need to have OpenCV, numpy, and an image of some coins.

 My first goal was to see how well I could identify the four most common U.S. coins, the penny, nickel, dime, and quater, by detecting just the circle sizes and coin colors.
 We'll have nine steps:
-1. Read in our image
+<a href = "P1">1.
+Read in our image</a>
 2. Pre-process our image
 3. Identify coins with blob detection
 4. Determine the heuristics and color space